 We can reimburse your bus and metro travel expenses, so you’re not left out of pocket!

 How do I apply?

 You’ll need to complete a registration form – you can email us on email@example.com or you can download the registration form here and email it to us.

 What happens next?

-After reviewing your registration form, you will be invited to a training/induction session where we’ll chat about the role and find out which Learning Hub is best for you.
+After reviewing your registration form, you will be invited to a training/induction session where we’ll chat about the role and agree the day and time that you’ll deliver your sessions.

 What will my commitment be?